Skip to content

 }

 Multiple rules per integration are supported.
-When an item matches more than one rule, tags are merged, all folios are resolved, and harvest/timeline are OR’d.
+When an item matches more than one rule, tags are merged, all folios are unioned, and harvest/timeline are OR’d.
+The Admin SPA’s Sync Rules page renders each rule’s filter form from the connector’s filterSchema.

-1. The Desktop client (or any local script) reads the local source
+1. The Desktop client (or any local script) reads the local source.

-2. Pairs once via POST /api/v1/harvester-devices/pairing-codesPOST /api/v1/harvester-devices/claim, getting a bearer token
+2. It pairs once via POST /api/v1/harvester-devices/pairing-codes then POST /api/v1/harvester-devices/claim, receiving a bearer token.